-Tip #6: Seeking HELP!
+Tip#6: Seeking HELP!

 Last but surely not least; seek some help so you can rest a little.
 It is absolutely ok to ask for help.
 Whether it’s from your husband, you mother, your sister or even an expert.

 There is a lot to deal with in the first few weeks and it can get a little exhausting, so ask for help from the people around you.
-Let them take care of your baby for a while during the day and get yourself some rest or sleep whenever you can.
+Let them take care of your baby for a while during the day and get yourself some sleep whenever you can.

 Don’t feel guilty, it doesn’t make you less of a mother.
 Being healthy and in good shape will allow you to be there for your baby when they need you.
 So make up for the lost sleep; trust me you need it!

 There are obviously plenty more tips and advice on newborns and their sleep habits, but these are what I think are the most important.